 This post may contain affiliate links.
 Read more at our disclosure policy.

 This Watermelon Cocktail made with fresh watermelon juice and sparkling wine couldn’t be easier to make.
-And it is the most refreshing summer cocktail you’ll drink this summer.
+And it is the most refreshing summer cocktail you’ll drink this summer only second to a Rosé Wine Slushie.

 I have an aversion to artificial watermelon-flavored things (candy in particular).
-But fresh watermelon, I could gobble up for days.
-And with all the fresh watermelon that fills up the produce isles in the summer months this cocktail is a go-to!
-It’s perfect for entertaining as it will serve many.
-It’s also perfect for summer holidays like 4th of July, Memorial Day, and Labor Day.
+But fresh watermelon, I could gobble up for days like in our fresh Watermelon Salad.
+And with all the fresh watermelon that fills up the produce isles in the summer months, this watermelon cocktail recipe is a go-to!

 To Make the Drink Sweeter — Watermelon Simple Syrup: